-The duPont-Ball Library librarians and staff engage in teaching and learning, collaboration, and innovation while supporting the University’s educational mission through its services, collections, technologies, and facilities.
+The duPont-Ball Library librarians and staff advance teaching and lifelong learning, collaboration, and innovation while supporting the University’s educational mission through its services, information resources, technologies, and facilities.

 The library has many computer workstations to provide the resources and equipment necessary to do research, evaluate results, and write papers.
 Students may check out laptops, tablets, digital cameras, and other learning technologies to help them with their work.
-Librarians provide research assistance and instructional designers help students and faculty with a variety of instructional technology needs.
+Librarians provide assistance in person, via email or text, and are available for in-depth research assistance by appointment.
+Facilities include quiet study areas, collaborative spaces, individual study spaces, group study rooms, and a 24-hour computer lab.

 The Hollis Family Student Success Center (HFSSC) is a collaborative learning space on the second floor of the library.
 With spaces for groups to study, walk-in tutoring, and individual study spaces spread throughout, the HFSSC provides an environment for all students to set themselves up for success.
 Additional services such as Success Coaching, Discovery Coaching, and Pre-Advising are also available in the Center.
 The HFSSC also features two large breakout rooms that are equipped with Smart Boards; several smaller smart Kapp boards are placed throughout the Center providing students with cutting-edge learning technologies.
 The HFSSC also has two smaller breakout rooms that are equipped with a state-of-the-art laptop pod allowing several students to connect their laptops to a monitor and work collaboratively.